-how to get rid of obsessive thoughts It's not just that we all wear a proud titleHomo sapiens.
-In man, it is the mind, the ability to think that distinguishes it from other living beings.
-Reason allowed us to become people in the process of evolution.
-The purpose of thinking is to produce new, each time more and more rational ways of responding to the environment.
-We are aware of some of our thoughts (purposefully, we think about our will about something), but some of them remain in our subconscious.
-Our brain constantly works "behind the scenes" of consciousness to find for us new and more effective ways of behavior.
-Sometimes, as a side effect of this "creativity", our brain begins to give out a series of truly strange and inappropriate negative ideas that surprise us, and sometimes very much worry.
-We are beginning to get over unpleasant ideas - is it possible to get rid of obsessive thoughts, how to regain peace and clarity of thinking?
+It is not for nothing that we all proudly bear the titleHomo sapiens.
+It is reason, the ability to think, that distinguishes humans from other living beings.
+Reason allowed us to become humans in the process of evolution.
+The purpose of thinking is to produce new, ever more rational ways of responding to the environment.
+We are aware of some of our thoughts (we purposefully, voluntarily think about something), but some of them remain in our subconscious.
+Our brain is constantly working “behind the scenes” of consciousness to find new and more effective ways of behaving for us.
+Sometimes, as a side effect of this “creativity”, our brain begins to produce a series of truly strange and inappropriate negative ideas that surprise us, and sometimes greatly disturb us.
+We begin to be overcome by unpleasant ideas - is it possible to get rid of obsessive thoughts, how to regain peace and clarity of thought?

 What are obsessions and thoughts?